 What are ETFs or Exchange Traded Funds?
 An ETF is another way to own a basket of stocks, or bonds, or other securities.
-They are an alternative to mutual funds and, when held for the long term, there are no important differences.
+They are an alternative to mutual funds and all a smart investor needs to know is, when held for the long term, there are no important differences.
 This video provides a beginner’s guide to what exchange traded funds are, how they work, when to use them, and their drawbacks.
-This is produced by Tim Bennett of MoneyWeek and was uploaded to their YouTube channel on May 23, 2012 under the title What is an exchange traded fund?
-I have created a summary and transcript to help you find the spots that interest you and make the bet use of your time.

 Summary of video: What is an Exchange Traded Fund?
 What are ETFs?

 - Another simple way to buy a share of a large index of stocks, like S&P 500.

 - You can buy as little as one share, or as much as you like.

 - You buy just like a stock.

 - Annual costs are very low because they take away the fund manager.

 - Potential one-time transaction costs include bid-offer spread and broker commissions.